 NAU News featured IGP alumna Jayne Sandoval for her achievements winning the Gold Axe and a Fulbright award to Taiwan, fully funding her graduate program.
-She was featured for this prestigious accomplishment by several external news outlets, including the U.S. Office of Energy Efficiency & Renewable Energy, Fulbright Taiwan, Arizona Family, and the Navajo Times.
+She was featured for this prestigious accomplishment by several external news outlets, including the U.S. Office of Energy Efficiency & Renewable Energy, Fulbright Taiwan, and the Navajo Times.
 Hear more about her story in this video:

 Jayne Sandoval grew up in Ute Pass Valley, a small area of the Navajo reservation in northern Arizona that had been passed down in her family for generations.
 But it was more than just the place she was raised–it was where she learned to connect with her Native American culture and the Earth.